tylenwells/WrathCombo/docs/IPC.md

     - You can safely pass in enum values that are not yet released; they will just provide a warning you can ignore.
   - The `object` returned is of the type specified in the enum for the option
-- `int SetAutoRotationConfigState(Guid, AutoRotationConfigOption, object)`
+- `SetResult SetAutoRotationConfigState(Guid, AutoRotationConfigOption, object)`
   - The `object` must be of the type specified in the enum for the option
   - Sets the state of an Auto-Rotation configuration option
   - Locks the state away from the user